Vassilis Papadopoulos (diplomat): Αuthor's work

 Papadopoulos is the author of short stories entitled "In the Far East, Impressions of a Diplomat" published in Greek in 2002 by Periplus publishing house, and published in English in 2020 by DartFrog Books.
 The book describes the mentality and way of life of the people in Asian countries, where he worked (Thailand, Myanmar, Cambodia, Laos) or traveled (Indonesia, China, Nepal), comparing them with Europe and Greece in particular.

 In 2008, he published a short novel titled "Olya.
 Two winters and one spring ".
 It is the story of a young Ukrainian girl, in a relationship with a rich oligarch who is an arms dealer.
 She inadvertently witnesses a crime and fearing for her life, she hides at the Chernobyl Forbidden Zone, next to the destroyed nuclear plant.
 The book has been translated into Ukrainian and Romanian.

 In 2018, Omonia publishing house in Bucharest, publishes his bilingual book (Greek and Romanian) entitled "George Seferis.
 Between diplomacy and poetry. " It is a presentation of the poet's work, in a way that is accessible to the Romanian public.
 The book is particularly focused on the conflict between the two aspects of Seferis' personality, the diplomatic representative of Greece and the writer.

 Vassilis Papadopoulos, In the Far East, Impressions of a Diplomat, Periplus Editions, 2002, & Vassilis Papadopoulos, Olya.
 Two winters and one spring, Periplus Editions, 2008.

 In 2019 he wrote a brief essay entitled "Language as a vehicle of culture.
 The impact of the Greek language" published by Periplus publishing house in which he analyzes the influence of the Greek language in other cultures over the centuries.
 The book was translated to Romanian and published in 2020 in Bucharest.

 In 2019, the essay "Diplomacy and Poetry, the Case of George Seferis" was published by Icarus publishing house and presents the poet George Seferis, focusing on his diplomatic work and the way his career influenced his literary creation.
 Some of his original diplomatic writings are presented for the first time, while there is a comparative analysis between his diplomatic style and his poetic language.

-In 2024, under the title "The Irresistible Tendency of Greeks to Write Poetry", he published a series of essays on the imprint left by Greek civilisation on a universal level, especially through literature, language and the leading masterpieces written in Greek, which changed the evolution of the world.
+In 2024, under the title "The Irresistible Tendency of Greeks to Write Poetry", he published a series of 18 essays on the imprint left by Greek civilisation on a universal level, especially through literature, language and the leading masterpieces written in Greek, which changed the evolution of the world.

 Vassilis Papadopoulos, Language as a vehicle of culture.
 The impact of the Greek language, Periplus Editions, 2019 & Vassilis Papadopoulos, Diplomacy and Poetry, the Case of George Seferis, Icarus Publications, 2019.

+In 2025 he published a historic novel called "Princess Anna, From Constantinople to Kiyv" with a plot concerning the christianization of the Kievan Rus at the tenth century AD.